 If you have gum disease, you’ll likely have a harder time managing your blood glucose levels.
-The relationship between the two goes both ways, so it’s important to see a Manhattan Beach dentist right away if you have diabetes and are concerned about the possibility of getting gum disease.
+The relationship between the two goes both ways, so it’s important to see a Redondo Beach dentist right away if you have diabetes and are concerned about the possibility of getting gum disease.
 Here are some important factors to consider about the relationship between diabetes and gum disease.

 High Blood Glucose Levels Can Cause Gum Disease

 Diabetics have a difficult time fighting off bacteria because their blood glucose levels are not normal most of the time.
 Since your gums are vulnerable to contracting certain types of bacteria, it’s much easier to get periodontal disease as a diabetic.
 Blood glucose levels that are out of control can lead to an increase in saliva, which makes you more vulnerable to getting a bacterial infection.
-People who have high blood glucose levels should see their Manhattan Beach dentist frequently to ensure their gums are healthy and not showing any vulnerabilities for bacteria growth.
+People who have high blood glucose levels should see their Redondo Beach dentist frequently to ensure their gums are healthy and not showing any vulnerabilities for bacteria growth.

 Diabetes and Gum Disease Are Closely Related

 The more you learn about periodontics, the more you’ll realize how closely gum disease and diabetes are related.
 While you aren’t guaranteed to have gum disease if you have diabetes, the risk is much higher.
 The importance of keeping both conditions under control is critical for both your short-term and long-term health.
 Taking minor steps toward improving your situation every day can lead to positive long-term results.